 With the 20th anniversary of Madonna's first album release, she celebrated the occasion by topping the album charts in March 2003 with her new release American Life.
-Her subsequent album, Confessions on a Dance Floor, released in November 2005 also topped the US and UK charts.

-Unchanged throughout was Madonna's ability to court controversy and attract media attention.
-During October 2006, the world's tabloid newspapers were dominated by news that Madonna was adopting a 13-month-old boy, David Banda, from an orphange in Malawi.
-Despite donating \$4 million to the care of orphans in Malawi, Madonna soon became immersed in a media war over "cash for babies" and "one law for the rich; another for the poor."
 Outside of music her artistic efforts met less success.
-Her 2002 London stage performance in the leading role of the comedy Up for Grabs and her Swept Away movie co-starring with Guy Ritchie were both panned by the critics.
+Her 2002 London stage performance in the leading role of the comedy Up for Grabs and her Swept Away movie costarring with Guy Ritchie were both panned by the critics.
 These set-backs do little to dent Madonna's entry into new fields.
 During 2003 she published the first two in a series of children's books.
 The first, The English Roses, was printed in 42 languages and launched in 100 countries.
 As part of a deal with The Gap in which Madonna promoted Gap clothing, the book was distributed through Gap stores.

-Appendix Madonna's Biographical Timeline
+APPENDIX Madonna's Biographical Timeline

-- 1958: Born August 16 in Bay City, Michigan to Sylvio Ciccone (design engineer for Chrysler and General Motors) and Madonna Ciccone. - 1964: Mother dies of breast cancer. - 1973: Starts at Rochester Adams High School. - Freshman at University of Michigan, Ann Arbor; majoring in drama. - July: arrives in New York City with \$35. - September: begins training with Alvin Ailey Dance Theater. - 1979: Flies to Paris, becomes back-up singer for Patrick Hernandez.
-Joins Dan and Ed Gilroy to form "Breakfast Club."
-Lands part of Bruna in underground movie A Certain Sacrifice.
+- 1958: Born August 16 in Bay City, Michigan to Sylvio Ciccone (design engineer for Chrysler and General Motors) and Madonna Ciccone. - 1964: Mother dies of breast cancer. - 1973: Starts at Rochester Adams High School. - 1976: Freshman at University of Michigan, Ann Arbor; majoring in drama. - 1977: July: arrives in New York City with \$35. - September: begins training with Alvin Ailey Dance Theater. - 1979: Flies to Paris, becomes back-up singer for Patrick Hernandez.
+Joins Dan and Ed Gilroy to form "Breakfast Club." - Lands part of Bruna in underground movie A Certain Sacrifice. - 1980: Forms rock band "Emmy" with Steve Bray. - 1982: Establishes friendship with DJ Mark Kamins. - Signs recording contract with Sire Records (division of Warner Brothers). - First record release, Everybody, goes to #3 in the dance charts. - Begins dating DJ John "Jellybean" Benitez. - 1983: Second single, Burning Up/Physical Attraction, reaches #3 in dance charts.
+Release of first record album, Madonna; first top ten hit, Borderline. - Persuades Freddie DeMann (Michael Jackson's manager) to become her manager.
+Appears in the movie Vision Quest. - 1984: TV appearance on American Bandstand. - Appears and performs on annual MTV Awards. - Release of second record album Like A Virgin (produced by Niles Rodgers); sells 7 million copies worldwide. - Begins work on major studio movie Desperately Seeking Susan.